Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Why switching to a cheaper prepayment tariff can help

-Prepayment customers have historically faced fewer choices, but the market has improved — especially with smart meters.
+Prepayment customers historically faced fewer choices and a price premium, but the market has improved — especially with smart meters and the levelised cap.
 If you’re topping up more often than you’d like, switching tariff (or supplier) can reduce the amount you need to add to keep your home running.

 Lower unit rates or standing charge

-Cheaper tariffs can mean a lower price per kWh, a lower daily standing charge, or a better balance of both — depending on how you use energy.
+A cheaper tariff can mean a lower price per kWh, a lower daily standing charge, or a better balance of both — depending on how you use energy.
+A fixed PAYG deal can also lock in rates against future cap rises.

 More convenient top-ups

-Smart PAYG can allow app/online top-ups and clearer credit tracking.
-Some suppliers also offer emergency credit and friendly credit hours.
+Smart PAYG can allow app and online top-ups and clearer credit tracking.
+Most suppliers also offer emergency credit and “friendly credit” hours so your supply isn’t cut off overnight or at weekends.

 Better control (without overpaying)

 Prepayment helps budgeting, but not all PAYG tariffs are equal.
-Comparing options helps you keep control while avoiding unnecessary cost.
+Comparing options helps you keep control while avoiding unnecessary cost above the cap.

-Tip: If you can’t find a cheaper prepayment tariff, it may still be worth asking about moving from prepayment to credit mode (where eligible).
-That’s separate from switching supplier and can depend on your payment history and circumstances.
+Tip: If you can’t find a cheaper prepayment tariff, it may still be worth asking about moving from prepayment to credit (Direct Debit) mode where you’re eligible.
+That’s separate from switching supplier and can depend on your payment history and circumstances — but with the cap now levelised, the saving usually comes from tariff choice rather than the payment method alone.

 How to change to a cheaper prepayment tariff (UK steps)